Notproginfinix/phhusson-treble_experimentations/Generic-System-Image-(GSI)-list.md

 3. Outdated GSI's are transferred to legacy whether or not they are still being maintained is not taken into account.
 4. GSI's that are not Outdated should not be transferred to legacy whether or not they are still being maintained is not taken into account.
 5. If only a single GSI in a column has been Outdated, it shall remain in the column & Rule 3 would not apply here.
+6. Do not add any Telegram channels to the Wiki.
 </details>